chcly/QtTemplate/README.md

 gitupdate.bat
 ```

 `gitupdate.py` will also update sub-modules to the latest head.

 ## Testing

 The testing directory is setup to work with [googletest](https://github.com/google/googletest).
-As well as the initial setup for testing the standalone module either using GitHub actions or with Jenkins.
+Qt tests may be setup using the `CMake/Modules/ConfigQt` -> `add_qt_test_file` function.

 ## Building